Table of Contents

 On the other side, condition-based maintenance depends on set intervals and lacks the predictive formulas used to interpret different trends.

-The goal of condition-based maintenance is to help one optimize the maintenance resources by performing maintenance work only when needed.
+The goal of condition-based maintenance is to help optimise maintenance resources by performing maintenance work only when needed.

 Condition-Based Maintenance Monitoring Techniques